• Skip to primary navigation

 • In a large stockpot over medium heat, melt the butter.
 Add the onions.
 Cook, stirring occasionally, for about 5 minutes, until the onions are soft but not browned.

-• Add the garlic and the cauliflower.
-Cook, stirring, for 2 minutes.
-Add the broth and the kosher salt and bring to a boil.
+• Add the broth and bring to a boil.
 Reduce the heat to medium-low and simmer, covered, for 15 minutes, until the cauliflower is very tender.

 • Turn the heat off.
 Purée the soup using an immersion blender* until very smooth.

 • Stir in the pepper, nutmeg, and cream.
-Heat over medium-low heat until heated through, about 2 minutes.
+Heat over medium-low heat until heated through, for about 2 minutes.
+Don't allow the soup to boil at this point.

 Notes